-The entry fee to the Vintgar Gorge was 9 EUR and I also had to pay 5 EUR to park my car.
+The Vintgar Gorge can be entered from two sides and the entry fee was 9 EUR.
+I also had to pay 5 EUR to park my car.
 However, I would say that the visit was worth the price.

 The Vintgar Gorge was found in 1891 and was opened to the public in 1893 and tourists can walk over a trail that has been constructed.
 The highlight is the 16m high waterfall Sum which is also one of the highest waterfalls in Slovenia.

 After my trip to the Vintgar Gorge, I returned my rental car, checked in, and met a few other Finnish guys who have also been at the European Packrafting Meetup.

 Then it was time to get on the plane where I connected my Logitech Keys To Go Keyboard to my iPhone and wrote this article during the flight.

 It is now 9 pm in the evening and there is still light when I look out of the window of the plane.
 Konstantin has probably already arrived in the Netherlands and sits on the train to Leeuwarden – his home town.

 In 45 min I will arrive in Helsinki.
 One more adventure completed and more to come …